On turbulent relations: Classification and generic ergodicity

-\begin{cor} Let \(X\) be a second countable space and let \(E\) be a continuous equivalence relation over \(X\).
-If \(E\) is topologically transitive, then any \(E\)-saturated subset of \(X\) that has the Baire property is either residual or meager. \end{cor}
+\begin{cor}[{Cf.\ {\cite[Theorem~3.2]{Hjorth2000}}}] Let \(X\) be a second countable space and let \(E\) be a continuous equivalence relation over \(X\).
+If \(E\) is topologically transitive, then every \(E\)-saturated subset of \(X\) that has the Baire property is either residual or meager. \end{cor}